AccessibleMobileApps/conference-app-android/README.md

-# conference-app-android
+# Conference Application
-Customizable conference application in Android, written in Kotlin, backed by Firebase Firestore
+A customizable conference application written in Kotlin and backed with Firebase Firestore